 Andrew Hinton.
-RT1E Geographic Manager & INT Area D Coordinator 23rd October 2015.
+RT1E Geographic Manager & INT Area D Coordinator 6th June 2016

-APPENDIX A: Generalization MATRIX.
+ANNEX A: GENERALISATION MATRIX.

 FEATURE TYPE.
 LARGEST SCALE ALL DATA SHOWN FOR NAVIGATION (DEPENDENT ON SCALE) AND TO MEET STAKEHOLDERS' REQUIREMENTS eg platform designations SECOND SCALE SUFFICIENT DETAIL TO NAVIGATE AND ANCHOR IN ALL BUT THE MOST COMPLICATED AREAS.
 NON CRITICAL FEATURES GENERALISED.
 THIRD SCALE PLANNING AND SITUATIONAL AWARENESS, LARGER SCALES TO BE USED FOR NAVIGATION.
-FOURTH SCALE AND SMALLER PLANNING PURPOSES ONLY DEPTHS/ CONTOURS Full hydrograply to allow for safe navigation apart from areas where scale of chart will not allow ie too small a scale or where highly changeable areas where local guidelines may apply.
+DEPTHS/ CONTOURS Full hydrograply to allow for safe navigation apart from areas where scale of chart will not allow ie too small a scale or where highly changeable areas where local guidelines may apply.
 Sufficient hydrography to navigate in open water, main channels and anchorages Contours generalised - small offlying shoals encompassed.
 More open sounding density over shoals.
 Purposely not enough depths to navigate on.
 Contours and colour tints used to describe underlying hydrography, no qualifying depths needed.
 Blued out completely in enclosed waters.
 Generally no depths shown apart from offshore anchorage areas or, in rare cases, critical or controlling depths in main channels.
 Latter subject to local factors.
-Note: Contours to be shown as displayed on the associated HDB NAV band ie no further generalization required.
-Same model as third scale display across but greater use of Blued out areas behind certain contours along coast as well as enclosed waters.
-Where issues of chart integrity and value are present a generally sparse scattering of depths is to be considered but not of sufficient density to allow for navigation.
+Note: Contours to be shown as displayed on the associated HDB NAV band ie no further generalisation required.
 WRECKS/ OBSTRUCTIONS/ FOULS All shown dependent on INT 1 Wherever possible Foul/ Obstruction Areas and Wreck areas shown with least depth.
-NDW with no depth over not shown?
+NDW with no depth over not shown ?
 Remove fouls wherever possible None shown unless of critical importance.
-None shown OIL AND GAS/ WINDFARM All shown, designations of platforms All - but grouped together wherever possible - ie platforms grouped, even oilfields grouped where small scale - no designations of platforms Shown as Maritime limit and Oilfield/ Windfarm name.
+OIL AND GAS/ WINDFARM All shown, designations of platforms All - but grouped together wherever possible - ie platforms grouped, even oilfields grouped where small scale - no designations of platforms Shown as Maritime limit and Oilfield/ Windfarm name .
 Where oilfields are small and numerous cover by general maritime limit.
 Note: where Fields extend into second scale depict the feature as if it were second scale.
-Maritime limit and Oilfield/ Windfarm name .
-Grouped together wherever necessary with legend 'Oilfields' PIPELINES/ CABLES All shown as per IHO-S4.
+PIPELINES/ CABLES All shown as per IHO-S4.
 All - but consider inserting cable/ pipeline areas.
-Disused cables and disused pipelines not to be shown?
+Disused cables and disused pipelines not to be shown ?
 None - pipelines and cables to be cut off on the OOD line.
-None